CelestialBoon/celestialboon.github.io/docs/philosophy/2019-12-21-self-as-many.md

 It is with such an idea that we should approach life of the bodymind, an holon made out of holons (just like flesh is made of cells and cells of smaller living parts still) while also embedded within other holons (relationships, groups, society, environment etc.)

-(By the way, this conception of Nature as an holarchy is beautifully detailed in [Earthdance: Living Systems in Evolution][earthdance], which is a book I *profoundly* recommend to get a better understanding of How Life Actually Works.
+(By the way, this conception of Nature as an holarchy is beautifully detailed in [Earthdance: Living Systems in Evolution][earthdance], which is a book I PROFOUNDLY recommend to get a better understanding of How Life Actually Works.

 Since I might as well, I termed this model of relating to the self "**Fluid Plurality**".
 It is the attitude of seeing behaviour, including within self, as interaction of interconnected and distinct parts, while not staying too attached to any one identification of such parts.